 ALSO READKing Abdullah to visit White House April 5: official Jordanian King Abdullah to meet Trump on April 5: White House GOP House intel chairman met source on White House grounds White House says Yemen raid critics dishonor slain SEAL Trump to skip White House Correspondents' Dinner amidst tiff

+In this case, the stars are a little bit aligned in Erdogan's favor," he added.
 "I think what we will tell the Turks is 'Yes, we can do this, but let's focus on Mosul first'.